The big 4 emotions of the change curve

 I am a process zealot, but tool agnostic when it comes to change methodologies.

-There are many ways to get to the outcome of supporting organizations and individuals through change.
-It's not about which one you choose but that you persist through the process.
+There are many ways of supporting organizations and individuals through change.
+It's not about which one you choose but about persisting through the process....and recognizing that it's a process in the first place.

 What I know to be true after watching and supporting thousands of people through change, is that there is an emotional pattern people experience: